Postdoctoral Fellowship

 All post-docs will be involved in at least three outreach events each semester during their post-doc year and additional events over the summer as needed.
 Supervision, assistance with workshop design, and debriefing after events will be provided on an as-needed basis by the Assistant Director, Community Education and Outreach.

-During the training year, post-docs will develop an area of concentration that fits within the scope of our agency.
+During the training year, post-docs will develop an area of emphasis that fits within the scope of our agency.
 Time allotted for an emphasis area will be 8 hours per week.
 These areas include but are not limited to the following:

-Administration
+Administration Emphasis

-Advanced Assessment Concentration
+Advanced Assessment Emphasis

-Research in Applied Settings
+Research in Applied Settings Emphasis

 Specific Areas of Clinical Competence

-Eating Disorders
+Eating Disorders Emphasis

-Sexual Assault/Relationship Violence
+Sexual Assault/Relationship Violence Emphasis

 Supplementary Training Experiences